 Drake Bay is one of the most secluded and peaceful places in Costa Rica.
-The legend says that Sir Francis Drake, aka Pirate Drake, the first Englishman to circumnavigate the globe, enjoyed its secret corners and calmed waters, and maybe even buried some of his pirated treasures in this area.
+The legend says that Sir Francis Drake, aka Pirate Drake, the first Englishman to circumnavigate the globe, enjoyed its secret corners and calmer waters, and maybe even buried some of his pirated treasures in this area.

 Just like the rest of the peninsula, Drake Bay is home to amazing and dense biodiversity.
 At any point, you can have magical encounters like a troop of squirrel monkeys playing in the trees around your room, an inquisitive crested owl looking down into the trail you are hiking, or a colorful wave of all sized hermit crabs surrounding you at the beach as you sunbathe.